Chapter 10: ERP Procurement System or Buying Module

 As a business that sells physical goods, buying quality raw materials is at the core of Spindl's values.
-All manufactured clothing starts with raw materials that are procured from a variety of suppliers—yarn, thread, packaging, labels, etc. Due to the size of the operation and the many variants of clothing items, it can be a hassle to track what is needed when.
+All manufactured clothing starts with raw materials that are procured from a variety of suppliers—yarn, thread, packaging, labels, etc. Due to the size of the operation and the many variants of clothing items, it can be a hassle to track what is needed and when.
 Moreover, with multiple suppliers for the same raw material, cost differences also come into play.

-In order to make the buying process seamless and efficient, Lyn enlists the help of Max (from Spindl's Procurements and Inventory department) to set up a purchase module in the company’s ERP system.
+To make the buying process seamless and efficient, Lyn enlists the help of Max (from Spindl's Procurements and Inventory department) to set up a purchase module in the company’s ERP system.
 On paper, the process seems fairly simple—based on their manufacturing projections, Max’s team reaches out to various suppliers and places orders.

 Often these purchases are made in a way that does not track supplier quotations and they just went with the first or second supplier they contacted.
 This leads to them buying materials at higher prices, which negatively affects their cash flow (and profitability).